Welcome to the Flow-ly Trinity

 I’ve spent much of the last week or so looking at some common metrics, and they all seem to focus on the Kanban & Lean principles of Flow.
 Lead Time, Cycle Time and Flow Efficiency are the key 3 (the Flow-ly Trinity!) that many of our users are coming back to.
 They are proving to be a great way to understand the effectiveness of a team, and further insight can be gained when they are complemented by other metrics such as Throughput, Work in Progress and Cumulative Flow.

 So, why is Flow so important in delivering software?

 Well, software delivery can ultimately be viewed as a system.
 Generally, a system where changes move from an idea through some in-progress statuses and out to production.
 The better changes move through this process normally means teams will see:

 - Increased quality;

 - Potential higher throughput.

 I’ve seen the importance of flow from our users in a few different guises.
-First I spoke to a department leader who wanted to half their teams’ average cycle time over the course of this year and had an OKR written around it.
-Also, one of our largest clients have a major focus on lead time and recognise it as a key indicator of effective teams.
+First, I spoke to a department leader who wanted to half their teams’ average cycle time over the course of this year and had an OKR written around it.
+Also, one of our largest clients has a major focus on lead time and recognises it as a key indicator of effective teams.